Wizard! Chapter 148

 As William struck the night cat he was engaged with, he briefly wished he was the sort who used swords to fight.
 Only briefly, because he imagined that most swords wouldn’t be sharp enough to do that much to these monsters either.
 More importantly, a sword rebounding from an enemy instead of cutting through them would generally leave the user more open, since they would generally not be expecting that to happen.
 However, in addition to that, Chris was a staff, and William thought he wouldn’t be able to get a better weapon in any form.
 He also thought that he needed to focus on the fight he was currently in… An explosion brought his mind back to the battle.

 Dong Xin was still facing off against two of the night cats, but Yu Li had not been standing around doing nothing.
 To begin with, she hadn’t ever just been “standing around”.
 She watched the flow of the battle and moved around so as to make it easier for Dong Xin to keep the night cats away from her, though this was basically just moving away from the night cats but not too far from him.
 She had also been chanting a spell, which resulted in a fireball.
 This was aimed at the feet of one of the night cats.
 There were two reasons for this.
 First, they were very fast, and thus could somewhat dodge one aimed directly at them.
 In addition to that, actually telling their precise location to begin with was hard enough.
 The fireball impacted the ground, and night cat was too distracted with Dong Xin to even dodge.
 The explosion was large enough to cover it in fire… but although that fireball might have killed a human, it wouldn’t be enough to kill the night cat.
 However, the sudden occurrence of fire was both painful and frightening.
-This caused the freakish, six-legged beast to retreat to a distance of about ten meters.
+This caused the freakish, six-legged beast to retreat to a distance of about ten yards.

 That left Dong Xin facing off against just one night cat… and he smoothly switched from purely defensive techniques to offense.
 His staff left arcs through the air as it pummeled the night cat from seemingly all sides at once.
 The force was like it was being struck with boulders, but it was never moved far in one direction before being struck again from the other side.
 Dong Xin also seemed to have no difficulty hitting his target, either.
 The sound of bones cracking could be heard throughout the formerly quiet section of forest.